Difference of a Hauptmodul for $\Gamma_{0}(N)$ and certain Gross-Zagier type CM value formulas: Review of Borcherds Lifts

-Let $V$ be a rational quadratic space with a quadratic form $Q(\cdot)$ of signature $(n,2)$ and the associated bilinear form $(\cdot,\cdot)$.
+For a positive integer $n$, let $V$ be a rational quadratic space with a quadratic form $Q(\cdot)$ of signature $(n,2)$ and associated bilinear form $(\cdot,\cdot)$.
 Let $H=\mbox{GSpin}(V)$ be the general spin group of $V$, then there is an exact sequence